 - Once the description has been formulated, a line drawing will be produced.
 We use line drawings because they can be produced without clutter, unlike photographs and more elaborate drawings.
 The artist focuses on the essentials of the sign - including facial expression and body posture where relevant.
 Our artists depict the signs with a variety of characters showing different ethnic types, ages and genders so nobody need feel left out.

-Once you have mastered the descriptions and the drawings, you can then select the signs that you need from whichever manuals they appear in (find them using the Global Index).
+Once you have mastered the descriptions and the drawings, you can then select the signs that you need from whichever manuals they appear in.
+You can also search for signs by using our Sign Library, Text A Sign or by downloading the Sign Studio App.

 Please remember that Signalong is a sign-supporting system, which requires you to speak as you sign.
 Use simplified language, but speak in grammatical language.
 Signalong is not intended to replace speech!
 Short sentences are much more easily understood than long and complex ones.